frazer-lab/iPSCORE_Multi-QTL_Resource/README.md

 5. QTL mapping and conditional analysis
 6. P-value multiple correction

-## Analysis
+## Analyses
 Contains code for all analyses conducted in the study
-1. Epigenome Characterization
+1. ATAC and ChIP Peak Characterization
-2. Characterization of QTLs
+2. QTL Overview
-3. Fetal-specific eQTLs
+3. EDev-specific eQTLs
-4. QTL Modules
+4. Complex QTL Discovery
-5. GWAS-QTL
+5. GWAS Colocalization

 ## Figures and Source Data
-Contains scripts for generating figures in the paper

-## Supplemental Tables
-Contains scripts for generating supplemental tables in the paper
+Contains scripts for generating main and supplemental figures in the paper

-## Previous iPSCORE Papers